janverschelde/PHCpack/src/Python/PHCpy/README.txt

 and the module maps was added in version 0.1.2.
 Version 0.1.4 added path trackers with a generator so all solutions along a path are returned to the user.
+Version 0.2.9 coincides with version 2.4 of PHCpack and gives access to the first version of the GPU accelerated path trackers.

 References
 ==========